Healing Conversations for Family & Friends

 The Healing Conversation series is far more than just another seminar with bullet points and cookie-cutter processes.
 This is a seminar that brings clear understanding of the human experience and the effect trauma has on individuals – body, brain, mind, soul and spirit.
 There are many facts to absorb and some technical language to understand, but the important part is the intimate conversation, a bit of introspection for those participating.
 This gives the participants a sense of compassion, empathy and sensitivity for those with whom we are walking alongside on their healing journey.

 Most training is focused on identifying a problem and getting to work fixing the problem in the lives of clients or seekers.
 The Healing Conversations seminar brings to bear the truth that "people don’t care how much you know until they know how much you care."
 It is truly a reminder to never let a problem to be solved become more important than a person to be loved.

-This seminar is a combination of lecture and interaction.
+This seminar is offered in two different formats with a combination of lecture and interaction.
+The condensed version is offered in three sessions and the regular version is offered in six sessions.
+The regular session offers more time for discussion and processing.
 Participants have the opportunity to engage in a variety of exercises such as role plays and games so that they can start to apply their skills to real life circumstances.
 Challenging, serious, and fun.

 What is Trauma-Informed Care?